-Dr. Donald Leass is a neonatology specialist in The Woodlands, TX and Houston, TX.
-Dr. Leass's hospital/clinic affiliations include Texas Children’s Hospital and Houston Northwest Medical Center.
-He attended the University of Maryland School of Medicine and then went on to complete his residency at Meadowbrook Hospital.
-He has received a 4.0 out of 5 star rating by his patients.
-Dr. Leass is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, United Healthcare Choice, and more.
-He has received the distinction of Texas Super Doctors.
+Dr. Donald Leass works as a neonatologist.
+He is affiliated with Texas Children’s Hospital and Houston Northwest Medical Center.
+Dr. Leass attended the University of Maryland School of Medicine and then went on to complete his residency at Meadowbrook Hospital.
+His patients gave him an average rating of 4.0 out of 5 stars.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice.
+Dr. Leass has received professional recognition including the following: Texas Super Doctors.

 Clinical interests: Sleep Problems, Allergies, Acne, Obesity, Attention Deficit Disorder, Asthma, Breastfeeding Issues

-Dr. Tabasam Roohey practices neonatology in The Woodlands, TX.
+Dr. Tabasam Roohey works as a neonatologist in The Woodlands, TX.
 Dr. Roohey is affiliated with Tomball Regional Medical Center.
-She graduated from King Edward Medical University.
-She trained at Mount Sinai Medical Center, Cleveland for residency.
+Her education and training includes medical school at King Edward Medical University and residency at Mount Sinai Medical Center, Cleveland.
 She takes Aetna EPO, United Healthcare Compass, and Aetna HSA, in addition to other insurance carriers.

 Conditions / Treatments